-If you’ve been following on Instagram and Snapchat, you saw that I was in Cancun, Mexico last week.
-Mexico had been on my list for a long time; I was excited, but it wasn’t until booking the resort that I realized my vacation was during one of Cancun’s busiest seasons: Spring Break!
+If you’ve been following me on Instagram and Snapchat, you saw I went on a solo trip to Cancun last week.
+Mexico has been on my list for a long time, but it wasn’t until booking my resort that I realized I was traveling to Cancun during Spring Break!
 I looked forward to relaxing poolside in warm weather, but I was dreading the fact that I’d be there with a bunch of

-Know What You’re up Against
+Cancun Spring Break Tip #1 Know What You’re Up Against

-Stay on the Quiet Side
+Cancun Spring Break Tip #2 Stay on the Quiet Side of the resort

-Take Advantage of Outside Excursions
+Cancun Spring Break Tip #3 Take Advantage of Outside Excursions

 One of the main reasons for traveling to Cancun was to visit the Mayan ruins at Chichen Itza and Tulum.
 After

-I passed areas smelling like beer and urine on occasion, but I enjoyed my Spring Break experience.
-If I ever get to visit the Cancun area again, I hope it can be with a group of friends.
+I passed areas smelling like beer and urine on occasion, but I enjoyed my solo trip to Cancun during Spring Break experience If I ever get to visit the Cancun area again, I hope it can be with a group of friends.